How to view, change, and manage your mailbox storage usage and quota in Plesk

 We’ll also take care of the migration for you if your email is currently hosted on our shared hosting and you opt for an annual payment cycle.

-After you have removed some messages from the server, to see the updated mailbox usage in Plesk, Login to Plesk, navigate to the list of mail accounts, check the box to the left of the account where you have deleted some messages, then click the box called “Refresh Usage Stats” at the top of the page.
-The new storage usage will now be showing.
+- Check the box to the left of the mail account(s) where you have removed some messages, then select the button called “Refresh Usage Stats” at the top of the page.

 If the storage usage has not reduced as much as you anticipated, that can only mean one or two of the following is true:

-- You forgot to clear the trash
+- You forgot to clear/empty the trash

 - You missed a mailbox that still contains larger messages or a large quantity of messages.
 Example: The “Sent” or “Sent Messages” folder is pretty commonly missed.